 Soil

-Per our plan approved by DNR in June 2021, soil with aggregated PFAS is being excavated and removed from the FTC.
-95% percent of the stored soil from the construction of the Advanced Research & Testing Facility (See ARTF fact sheet) construction has been loaded into rail containers and transported out of state for disposal at a permitted facility.
-Soil with aggregated PFAS at 5 locations in the FTC’s Outdoor Testing Area will be excavated starting spring 2022 and transported out of state for disposal at a permitted facility.
+In June 2021, Tyco began excavating and removing soil with PFAS from the FTC.
+All of the stored soil from the construction of the Advanced Research & Testing Facility, and the soil with aggregated PFAS from 5 locations in the FTC’s Outdoor Testing Area has been loaded into rail containers and transported out of state for disposal at a permitted facility.
 (See Soil fact sheet)

 Investigation

-These plans are based on almost 4 years of investigating soil, groundwater, surface water and air to find out how PFAS moved from the FTC and where it went.
-This included gathering over 10,000 data points that were submitted to the WDNR in a 1,000-page report in May 2020.
-We also implemented interim solutions as quickly as possible to address PFAS from the FTC in drinking and surface water while we identified long-term solutions.
+These remediation plans are based on over 5 years of investigating soil, groundwater, surface water and air to find out how PFAS moved from the FTC and where it went.
+This included the submittal of over 40 reports with thousands of supporting data, figures, and appendices.
+We also implemented interim solutions as quickly as possible, including providing bottled water or in-home treatment systems to residents whose drinking water was impacted, and addressing PFAS from the FTC in drinking and surface water while we identified the long-term solutions detailed above.
+In April 2023, we submitted our updated site investigation findings including final groundwater investigation results that clearly define the boundaries of the area impacted by PFAS from Tyco’s historic operations.